kevcodex/DrawerViewController/README.md

 # Drawer View Controller

-The drawer view controller is an UI designed very similarly to what is used in Apple maps and stocks and Google Maps.
+The drawer view controller is a simple UI designed very similarly to what is used in Apple maps and stocks and Google Maps.

 ## Installation